-- The building is installed with thin film telluride module type photovoltaic (PV) panels with a total installed capacity of 71.4 kWp, fed indirectly to the national grid.
-This total capacity produced is estimated to cover approximately 10% of the building's energy needs. - In general, the expected electricity generated is 102,000 kWh per year which is equivalent to RM40,000.00 in cost savings annually or an avoidance of 63 metric tonnes of carbon dioxide (CO2) emission annually.
+- The building is installed with thin film telluride module type photovoltaic (PV) panels with a total installed capacity of 71.4 kWp, needs. - or an avoidance of 63 metric tonnes of carbon dioxide (CO2) emission annually.

 Daylighting - Natural and Artificial